web-platform-tests/wpt/docs/writing-tests/testharness-tutorial.md

 WPT's testharness.js is a framework designed to help people write tests for the web platform's JavaScript APIs.
-[The testharness.js reference page](testharness) describes the framework in the abstract, but for the purposes of this guide, we'll take it for granted that testharness.js is the best way to test the behavior of `fetch`.
+[The testharness.js reference page](testharness) describes the framework in the abstract, but for the purposes of this guide, we'll only consider the features we need to test the behavior of `fetch`.

 ```eval_rst
 .. contents::